-As of December 31, 2022, all issued and outstanding warrants are fully vested.
-There was no intrinsic value of the outstanding warrants as of December 31, 2022, as the exercise price of these warrants was equal to or greater than the market price.
+As of December 31, 2023 and 2022, all issued and outstanding warrants were fully vested.
+There was no intrinsic value of the outstanding warrants as of December 31, 2023 and 2022, as the exercise price of these warrants was equal to or greater than the market price.